cutthroat78/LibreLingo-toki-pona-From-EN/README.md

 # LibreLingo-toki-pona-From-English
 A Librelingo Course to learn the toki pona constructed Language from English

-Idea: Each skill has 5 words with 5 practise sentences
+Idea for words: Each skill has 5 words with 5 practise sentences

 # To-Do
 - [ ] Make big proper mini dictionary and put into course.yaml